 - I recommend using only fresh, organic produce for juicing to get the most nutrients and to avoid the harmful toxins and pesticides that we are trying to rid our bodies of.

 - Avoiding heating the juice as you process it will ensure that the maximum amount of nutrients are available to you.
-If using a juicer, I highly recommend investing in a cold press ( or masticating) juicer.
+If using a juicer, I highly recommend investing in a slow ( or masticating) juicer.
 These juicers extract juice by first crushing and then pressing fruit and vegetables for the highest juice yield.
 Because they don’t produce as much heat, they keep more of the fresh ingredients’ nutrients intact.
-I’ve heard good things about THIS one.
 If using a high speed blender, adding a few cubes of ice to your blender jug while processing can help keep juice cool.

 - If your high speed blender comes with a tamper tool, use it to push the produce down while you process.